 Who funds the ECF?

 The ECF is funded primarily through the private sector – through the generosity of individuals and private foundations, and through innovative collaborations with brands.
 Save The Elephants and the Wildlife Conservation Network co-fund the costs of administering the ECF to ensure that 100% of donations to the ECF can reach the field.
-The Leonardo DiCaprio Foundation provided funding to launch the ECFand continues as its largest single supporter.
+The Leonardo DiCaprio Foundation provided funding to launch the ECF in 2013.

 What proportion of ECF funding is used for overhead and admin?

 Zero.
 The ECF maintains a 100% donation model.
 Every dollar raised is directly deployed to projects that protect elephants, with zero administrative fees or overhead.

 What kind of conservation projects does the ECF support?

 The ECF funds organizations doing effective work on elephant protection in priority areas, enabling institutions large and small, international and local, to have access to emergency and innovation funding to address the elephant crisis.

 What kind of partners and organizations are typically funded?

 Usually, we work with known partners with an established track record of financial efficiency and accountability and strong reputation for achievements in the field.
 Prospective grantees must have a legal presence and have permissions in the country where work is proposed.
 In general, we prefer to give grants to NGOs working within an established framework such as 501c3 or equivalent status, and only provide grants directly to governments under exceptional circumstances.
 Campaign investments can include broader types of grantees, including for-profits offering highly leveraged investment opportunities.

 What kind of projects are considered priorities for ECF funding?